joskoUP/TLBT4DVar/README.md

 [https://github.com/elizqian/balancing-bayesian-inference](https://github.com/elizqian/balancing-bayesian-inference)) allow to simplify the problem and use a Quasi-Newton minimisation with a constant Hessian.

 ## Examples
+To run this code, you need the MATLAB Control System Toolbox.

-To generate the plots comparing the full incremental 4D-Var method to time-limited balanced truncation and $\alpha$-bounded balanced truncation, run the **Comparison_lorenzN_4dvar.m** script.
+To generate the plots comparing the full incremental 4D-Var method to time-limited balanced truncation and $\alpha$-bounded balanced truncation, run the **Comparison_lorenzN_4dvar.m** script.<br />
 There will be a pop-up menu.
 Choose the observation points and prior covariance as follows:
 * Figure 1: Observations _in all N variables_, prior covariance matrix _Gaussian exponential_.
 * Figure 2: Observations _every s points_, prior covariance matrix _scaled identity_.